-We now consider the case where one patch has a smaller density-dependent mortality rate ($\mu_{2,2} = 0.0005$), corresponding to a higher carrying capacity.
-Such a situation may arise if the patch is larger.
-The persistence equilibrium is reported in \Cref{Table_nat_eq_1}, page \pageref{Table_nat_eq_1}, and the SIT strategies in \Cref{Table3} and \Cref{Table4}, page \pageref{Table4}, for dispersal coefficients equal to $0.02$ and $0.01$, respectively.
-As expected, the natural equilibrium as well as the number of sterile insects to be released daily are larger than in the case of patches with equal density-dependent mortality rates, since the environmental conditions for the wild population are most favourable.
-However, unlike the equal density-dependent mortality rate scenario -- where the persistence equilibrium is independent of dispersal -- the equilibrium here varies with dispersal rate.
+We now consider the case where one patch (say, Patch 2) has a lower density-dependent mortality rate ($\mu_{2,2} = 0.0005$), corresponding to a higher carrying capacity.
+The natural persistence equilibria are reported in \Cref{Table_nat_eq_1}, page \pageref{Table_nat_eq_1} and the SIT strategies in \Cref{Table3} and \Cref{Table4}, page \pageref{Table4}, for dispersal coefficients equal to $0.02$ and $0.01$, respectively.
+As expected, the natural equilibrium as well as the number of sterile insects to be released daily are larger than in the case of patches with equal density-dependent mortality rates (compare with \Cref{Table1} and \Cref{Table2}), since the total carrying capacity is larger.
+However, unlike the equal density-dependent mortality rate scenario---where the persistence equilibrium is independent of dispersal---the equilibrium here varies with dispersal rates.

-A patch with a smaller density-dependent mortality rate also changes the allocation strategy.
-For any number $n_{\mathcal{C}^s}$ of release patches, the best strategy is always to release in the patch with smaller density-dependent mortality rate (Patch 2).
-This is due to the fact that Patch $2$ has thus the largest pest population at equilibrium.
+A patch with a lower density-dependent mortality rate also changes the allocation strategy.
+For any number of release patches, the best strategy is always to release more sterile insects in the patch with lower density-dependent mortality rate (Patch 2).
+This is due to the fact that Patch $2$ has the largest pest population at equilibrium.

-If releases occur only in Patch 2, the corresponding release rate remains the same as in the equal density-dependent mortality rate case, resulting in the same amount of sterile insects to be released daily.
-Moreover, according to \Cref{Table3} and \Cref{Table4}, releasing in two patches, say $\{1,2\}$ or $\{2,3\}$, yields nearly the same outcome as releasing in Patch 2.
-Therefore when a patch has a smaller density-dependent mortality rate and the two others are homogeneous, the best strategy —if the releases cannot occur in all patches——is to release only in the patch with smaller density-dependent mortality rate, which avoids deploying two teams without affecting the daily release rate.
+If releases occur only in Patch 2, the corresponding release rate remains the same as in the equal density-dependent mortality rate case, resulting in the same amount of sterile insects to be released daily (compare the second columns of Tables \ref{Table3} and \ref{Table4} with Tables \ref{Table1} and \ref{Table2}).
+Moreover, according to \Cref{Table3} and \Cref{Table4}, releasing in two patches, say $\{1,2\}$ or $\{2,3\}$, yields nearly the same outcome as releasing in Patch 2 alone.
+Therefore when a patch has a lower density-dependent mortality rate and the two others are identical, the best strategy —if the releases cannot occur in all patches——is to release only in the patch with lower density-dependent mortality rate, which avoids deploying two teams without affecting significantly the release rate.